This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 If you can’t find fresh purple hull peas, swap in crowder or black-eyed peas—just don’t skip the seasoning base or that soulful slow simmer (about 45–60 minutes for fresh peas) to bring it all home.

-Serve it up next to hot water cornbread, Southern-style fried catfish, or a mess of smothered pork chops to hit every note just right.
+Serve it up next to sweet potato cornbread, comforting Southern-style fried catfish, or a mess of smothered pork chops to hit every note just right.

 Keep up with my food exploits on Instagram and YouTube.
 If you like any of the music you find on the site, visit me at Spotify to find curated playlists.